Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 Frequently Asked Questions

-What does dwelling coverage protect against?
+What does dwelling coverage actually cover?

 Dwelling coverage covers the cost to repair or rebuild your home from risks including fire, storms, vandalism, and some types of water damage.
 It can help pay to repair or replace the physical aspects of your home after a covered loss.